311zzb/gitlet/gitlet-design.md

 #### Fields

+1. `private static final Boolean OPTIMIZATION`
+   Allow you to switch between flat `objects` directory (easy to debug) and HashTable `objects` directory (better performance).
+   Notice: this should be consistence for a single Gitlet repository.
-1. `String id()` Get the SHA-1 of `THIS`.
+2. `String id()` Get the SHA-1 of `THIS`.
-2. `public void dump()` Print the type of this object on System.out.
+3. `public void dump()` Print the type of this object on System.out.
-3. `static HashObject loadHashObject(String id)` Load a type object with its ID.
+4. `static HashObject loadHashObject(String id)` Load a type object with its ID.
-4. `static void writeCachedHashObject(String id)` Write a cached HashObject with ID in cachedObjects to filesystem.
+5. `static void writeCachedHashObject(String id)` Write a cached HashObject with ID in cachedObjects to filesystem.
-5. `static void deleteHashObject(String id)` Delete a HashObject from filesystem.
+6. `static void deleteHashObject(String id)` Delete a HashObject from filesystem.
+7. `static private File optimizedObjectIDFolder(String id)`
+   Helper method that returns the housing directory of a HashObject with the given ID.
+   Used in the optimized object database.
+8. `static private File optimizedObjectIDFile(String id)`
+   Helper method that returns the file of a HashObject with the given ID.
+   Used in the optimized object database.

 Despite `HashObject` should be instantiated very often, it has no constructor method(s).
 Any `HashObject` is designed to be instantiated as a more specific subclass, namely `Commit`, `Tree`, or `Blob`.